La Trobe University 2020

 I chose to go to Kathmandu mainly because I was ecstatic to get a chance to discover a city that I’d heard amazing things about and I wanted to experience the culture.
 Also, I thought I would be able to handle the monsoon weather since I grew up in The Philippines – heads up guys, I was wrong!

-I was able to pick the departments I wanted to experience beforehand.
-In my case, the emergency department was my goal, so I put it as my only preference.
+On my nursing placement in Nepal, I was able to pick the departments I wanted to experience beforehand.
+The emergency department was my goal, so I put it as my only preference.

 I felt more comfortable when more staff approached me to introduce themselves and asked who I was.
 It wasn’t only the nursing staff, there were also assistants and doctors who spoke to me and translated what the patients were trying to say.